≥90% of participants will understand how to perform newborn cardiac assessments and care.

 Right, Ventricular Area – encompasses the lower part of the sternum and the third and fourth intercostal spaces on both sides of the sternum.
 The following are heart sounds best heard in the right ventricular area:

 Left Atrial Area – murmurs associated with the left atrium are best heard at the apex:

-Right, Atrial Area – extends 1–2 cm to the right of the sternum in the fourth and fifth intercostals spaces.
+Right, Atrial Area – extends 1–2 cm to the right of the sternum in the fourth and fifth intercostal spaces.
 The murmur of tricuspid insufficiency is best heard here.

-Aortic area – corresponds to the region of the aortic root and part of the ascending aorta.
-It begins at the third left intercostals space and extends across the manubrium to the first, second, and third right inter-spaces.
+Aortic area – corresponds to the aortic root region and part of the ascending aorta.
+It begins at the third left intercostal space and extends across the manubrium to the first, second, and third right inter-spaces.
 The aortic area includes the suprasternal notch and the head of the right clavicle.
 The following heart sounds are best heard in the aortic area: